jaredboice/daniel-san/README.md

             amount: -79.83,
             type: NTH_WEEKDAYS_OF_MONTH, // see "Event Types" - import from constants.js
             frequency: [
-                { nthId: 1, weekday: FRIDAY }, // every 1st friday
+                { rank: 1, weekday: FRIDAY }, // every 1st friday
-                { nthId: 3, weekday: FRIDAY }, // and 3rd friday
+                { rank: 3, weekday: FRIDAY }, // and 3rd friday
-                { nthId: -1, weekday: SUNDAY } // a negative nthId means the last occurence of the month ],
+                { rank: -1, weekday: SUNDAY } // a negative rank means the last occurence of the month ],
             effectiveDateStart: '2019-01-01', // date to start evaluating and processing this account
             effectiveDateEnd: null // null effectiveDateEnd represents an ongoing account